-Covid-19 Coronavirus: What Kiwis can and can't do during lockdown
+Covid-19 coronavirus: What New Zealanders can and can't do during lockdown

 Can I see my family and friends during the lockdown?

-From 11.59pm on Wednesday "everyone must stay at home unless they are working in essential services", Government Controller John Ombler said during today's presser.
+From 11.59pm on Wednesday "everyone must stay at home unless they are working in essential services", Government Controller John Ombler said during yesterday's press conference.

 He said that meant no socialising with people outside their households.